TCC has reserved 20 million dollars of grant dollars for its current and future students.

 How do I apply for HEERF Funds?

 You must complete a TCC eligible application.
-You can click the corresponding button above to begin your application.
+You can click the button above to begin your application.

 How do I apply for FAFSA?